jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 This Python code ranks publications data from Google Scholar by the number of citations.
 It is useful for finding relevant papers in a specific field.

 The data acquired from Google Scholar is Title, Citations, Links and Rank.
 A new columns with the number of citations per year is also included.
 The example of the code will look for the top 100 papers related to the keyword, and rank them by the number of citations.
-This keyword can eiter be included in the command line terminal ($python sortgs.py --kw 'my keyword') or edited in the original file.
+This keyword can either be included in the command line terminal ($python sortgs.py --kw 'my keyword') or edited in the original file.
 As output, a .csv file will be returned with the name of the chosen keyword ranked by the number of citations.

 **GOOGLE COLAB**: Try running the code using Google Colab!
 No install requirements!
 Limitations: Can't handle robot checking, so use it carefully.